 McClatchy is at least trying to protect its once-celebrated daily album with trenchant public-interest reporting; whether it strikes the right balance on any given day is a different story.
 If the McClatchy album vanishes, who knows?
 Maybe a richer, more level melody will replace it.
 But if not, we’ll all slip further into the absorbing white noise of partisan outrage and entertainment — where truth used to be.

-Keep up to date on all things Comstock’s.
+Keep up to date on all things Comstock’s, including the best print and web-only journalism, commentary and analysis from throughout the Capital Region.
+Sign up for our email newsletter by filling in the fields below.
 And don’t worry — we’ll never sell or share your information with others.